simondiep/sliding-robots/README.md

     * Maybe key selectors (1234?) and wasd
     * Add robot numbers to robot images
     * Add goal robot number to goal square
-* Better formatted images
 * Prettier page styling. (lean into making it look like an old arcade game?)
 * Ability to select puzzle
 * Make your own puzzle
 * Moving animations
-    * Front, left, right, and back images for each color
+    * Make use of the directional images

 ## Requirements to Run in development mode